amandajuhl95/AssignmentTwo-Test/README.md

 ##### @DisplayName

-- Test classes and test methods can declare custom display names that will be displayed by test runners and test reports when @DisplayName annotation is being used.
+- This annotation is used to declare custom display names on test classes and test methods, that will then be displayed by test runners and test reports.

 ##### @Nested

+- This annotation allows to group  several tests classes together, that is testing the same functionality.

 ##### assumeFalse, assumeTrue

+- These are used to support conditional test execution based on assumptions.
+Assumptions are typically used whenever it does not make sense to continue execution of a given test method.
+In test report, these test will be marked as passed.

+- assumeTrue() validates the given assumption to true and if assumption is true – test proceed, otherwise test execution is aborted.
+- assumeFalse() validates the given assumption to false and if assumption is false – test proceed, otherwise test execution is aborted.

 #### 3.2 Mocking frameworks